Board of Directors

 Staff, Interns, and Volunteers

-We will be adding some information on prior staff, interns, and volunteers in late 2015.
 We are currently looking for new interns and volunteers to join The Goodis Center and assist with our programs.
 If you are interested in joining The Goodis Center, please view our information on how to get involved.